ppdp2024/ppdp2024.github.io/README.md

 pearls; practical experience reports and industrial application;
 education.

-The PC chair will be happy to advise on the appropriateness of a topic.
+The PC chairs will be happy to advise on the appropriateness of a topic.

-PPDP will take place 9-11 September 2024 at thePolitecnico di Milano, Italy, co-located with the 34th Int'l Symp. on Logic-Based Program Synthesis and Transformation (LOPSTR 2024) within the umbrella of FM 2024 (https://www.fm24.polimi.it/)
+PPDP will take place 9-11 September 2024 at the Politecnico di Milano, Italy, co-located with the 34th Int'l Symp. on Logic-Based Program Synthesis and Transformation (LOPSTR 2024) within the umbrella of [FM 2024](https://www.fm24.polimi.it/)

 Submission Categories